We Can Help You Find Great Rates!

 For example, if you’re forced to stay at a hotel for a few weeks because your rental apartment flooded, renters insurance may help with your hotel bill along with the cost of purchasing meals.

 Tenant insurance in Halifax typically won’t cover replacement costs above a certain amount for extraordinarily expensive items (i.e. jewelry).
 To make sure you’re covered for the items that matter most to you, it’s important that you read the policy thoroughly.
-Your Surex broker can help you find the exact policy you need.
+Your Surex insurance broker can help you find the exact policy you need.

 Frequently Asked Questions About Tenant Insurance in Halifax